apache/arrow/java/README.md

 Arrow Java follows the Google style guide [here][3] with the following
 differences:

-* Imports should be grouped, from top to bottom, in order: static imports, standard Java, org.\*, com.\*
+* Imports are grouped, from top to bottom, in this order: static imports, standard Java, org.\*, com.\*
-* Line length up to 120 characters
+* Line length can be up to 120 characters
 * Operators for line wrapping are at end-of-line
-* Naming rules for methods, parameters, etc have been relaxed
+* Naming rules for methods, parameters, etc. have been relaxed
 * Disabled `NoFinalizer`, `OverloadMethodsDeclarationOrder`, and `VariableDeclarationUsageDistance` due to the existing code base.
 These rules should be followed when possible.